 Portable Wi-Fi® that goes with you anywhere

 Mobile phones, cameras, printers, PCs, and gaming devices connect to each other directly to transfer content and share applications quickly and easily.
 Devices can make a one-to-one connection, or a group of several devices can connect simultaneously.
-Connecting Wi-Fi Direct-certified devices is easy and simple, in many cases only requiring the push of a button.
+Connecting Wi-Fi Direct-certified devices is easy and simple, with the push of a button, tapping two NFC-capable devices together, or entering a PIN.
 Moreover, all Wi-Fi Direct connections are protected by WPA2™, the latest Wi-Fi security technology.
 With Wi-Fi Direct, you do not need an access point or internet connection – your personal Wi-Fi network goes with you wherever you go.

 Use Wi-Fi Direct without an Internet connection

 Wi-Fi Direct-certified devices can be used for all kinds of applications - to share content, synch data, socialize, play games, play audio and video, and more - all the things you do with your Wi-Fi devices today, only easier and without worrying about finding an internet connection.
 Wi-Fi Direct-certified devices can form connections with nearly all the Wi-Fi CERTIFIED™ devices you already have.
 You only need one Wi-Fi Direct device to form a group.
 Now, Wi-Fi isn't just about accessing the internet - but about connecting all the Wi-Fi devices you and your friends have - anytime, anywhere - to enable your connected life.